 All first semester students should take English Composition and Math classes, as later classes in your sophomore or junior year will likely require that the university requirements covered by these areas have been completed.
 Both subject areas will utilize your SAT or ACT scores for placement.
 Placement testing is not currently available, but we hope to have more information soon for those students who would like to try to test higher than their SAT or ACT scores place them.

 You may want to take a look at the sample first semester course listings attached to each of our six metamajor pathways, which can find in the Our Pathways menu above.
 Other good resources to review are UWM’s searchable Schedule of Classes and our list of First Year Seminars — ideal courses for new students.

 Placement information for the Guided English Placement process is available here.
 Students who are not native speakers of English or those who speak a language other than English at home should consider taking English for Academic Purposes courses, which cover the same requirements as do those in English.

 Placement information for Math courses are available here.
-Incoming students without standardized test scores (or those who feel that their ACT or SAT math sub-scores don’t accurately reflect their capabilities may want to consider the Panther Math Prep program available this summer — information on that low-cost program is available here.
+Incoming students without standardized test scores (or those who feel that their ACT or SAT math sub-scores don’t accurately reflect their capabilities) should consider the Panther Math Prep program available this summer — information on that no-cost program is available here.